 100% of 2015 graduates for whom data was available secured employment in an urban planning field or a related field within one year of graduation (data available for 88%, 21 of 24 graduates).100% of 2014 graduates for whom data was available secured employment in an urban planning field or a related field within one year of graduation (data available for 84%, 32 out of 38 graduates).

-In our 2013 alumni survey, 89% (101 out of 113) of program graduates who responded stated that they secured employment in an urban planning field or a related field within one year of graduation.
-(Source: 2013 Alumni Survey, response rate = 61%, 125 responses)
+In our 2013 survey of alumni from all graduating classes, 89% (101 out of 113) of respondents stated that they secured employment in an urban planning field or a related field within one year of graduation.
+(Source: 2013 Alumni Survey, response rate = 61%)